CodebuffAI/codebuff/common/src/db/schema.knowledge.md

      - Use a middleware or decorator for rate limiting
      - Store referral counts in the database
      - Implement atomic operations for updating referral counts to handle concurrent requests
+   - Important: Implement these security measures in the GET method of the referrals API route
+     - Reason: Ensures ongoing validation of referrals, not just at the point of creation
+     - Helps maintain system integrity by constantly checking for potential abuse

 4. Backend Logic